umkcroboticsteam/sumo-bot/README.md

 # UMKC-Robotics
-Robotics club for UMKC Robotics
+Robotics club for UMKC Robotics.
+The new one.